atulvarshneya/quantum-computing/README.md

 FEATURES
 -------------------
-All expected features and more, simple to use, extensible and flexible to allow all aspects of quantum computing.
-Flexible, because you write the algorithms in a regular programming language, Python, so no limitations on the program logic, the simulator API abstracts a Universal Quantum Computer as a backend resource.
+All expected features, simple to use, extensible and flexible to allow all aspects of quantum computing.

-Can implement any quantum computing algorithms.
+Implement any quantum computing algorithms.
 Several algorithm implementations included as examples:
 * Teleportation
 * Simple Search
 * Deutsch-Jozsa